operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/migration.md

 - Check if you have customizations options in the `watch.yaml` file of your previous project and then, update the new `watch.yaml` file with the same ones
 - Ensure that all roles configured in the `/deploy/roles.yaml` will be applied in the new project in the file `config/rbac/role.yaml`
 - If you have customizations in your `helm-charts` then, apply them in the new `helm-charts`.
 Note that this directory was not changed at all.

+## Exporting metrics

+If you are using metrics and would like to keep them exported you will need to configure it in the `config/default/kustomization.yaml`.
+Please see the [metrics][metrics] doc to know how you can perform this setup.

+The default port used by the metric endpoint binds to was changed from `:8383` to `:8080`.
+To continue using port `8383`, specify `--metrics-addr=:8383` when you start the operator.

 ### Checking the changes

 Now, follow the steps in the section [Build and run the operator][build-run-quick] to verify your project is running.